Nicholas Courtney: Death

 Courtney's death was reported by SFX and The Stage early in the morning of 23 February 2011.
 Doctor Who audio play producers Big Finish, with whom Courtney had worked on several releases in his continuing role as the Brigadier, confirmed the date of his death as 22 February 2011.
 The BBC reported that he had "died in London at the age of 81".

-According to his official website, he died following a long illness.
+According to Courtney's official website, he died following a brief illness.
 Doctor Who writer Mark Gatiss called him "a childhood hero and the sweetest of gentlemen".
 Former Doctor Who co-star Tom Baker also paid tribute, having visited him on the Friday before his death.
-Baker wrote "We shall miss him terribly" in a newsletter on his website, in which he also indicated that Courtney had been battling cancer.
+Baker wrote "We shall miss him terribly" in a newsletter on his website, in which he also indicated that Courtney had been battling cancer for a few months prior to his death.